 Foraged fall mushrooms, farm-raised chickens and eggs, prairie rabbits and succulent boar are as good and easy to come by as they are in Provence or Tuscany, but at a fraction of the cost.

 Apart from hockey, football, tennis and politics, the Czech Republic has never taken itself too seriously, and that goes for its kitchens too.
-While a slight spin on classic Czech dishes sometimes do occur, Czechs tend to relish in the simple goodness of what they grew up with, and while far from exotic or innovative, common Czech fare is just so darn comforting and too good to mess with.
+While a slight spin on classic Czech dishes sometimes does occur, Czechs tend to relish in the simple goodness of what they grew up with, and while far from exotic or innovative, common Czech fare is just so darn comforting and too good to mess with.

 If you’re planning a trip to Eastern Europe, don’t leave the Czech Republic without sampling one (or all) of the amazing eats below.